xahidbuffon/FUnIE-GAN/README.md

 	article{islam2019fast,
-	    title={Fast Underwater Image Enhancement for Improved Visual Perception}, author={Islam, Md Jahidul and Xia, Youya and Sattar, Junaed}, journal={arXiv preprint arXiv:1903.09766},
+	    title={Fast Underwater Image Enhancement for Improved Visual Perception}, author={Islam, Md Jahidul and Xia, Youya and Sattar, Junaed}, journal={To appear at the IEEE Robotics and Automation Letters (RA-L). arXiv:1903.09766}, year={2020}
-	    year={2019}
 	}
 	```
 #### Usage
 - Download the data, setup data-paths in the training-scripts
-- Use paired training for FUnIE-GAN/UGAN, and unpaired training for FUnIE-GAN-up
+- Use paired training for FUnIE-GAN or UGAN, and unpaired training for FUnIE-GAN-up
 	- Checkpoints: checkpoints/model-name/dataset-name
 	- Samples: data/samples/model-name/dataset-name
 - Use the test-scripts for evaluating different models